YaronWittenstein/Yaronwittenstein/content/post/reinventing-myself-2019/index.md

 It wasn't until 2018 that it finally struck me that Rust is not just another new trendy programming-language, but something different, disruptive that must be learned.
 I finally understood what the hype was all about.
 And I really wanted to work with this programming-language sometime.
 <br/>

-In December 2018, after I've left my previous job after working for more than 4 years as a Ruby developer on a social platform, I was looking for a position that will enforce me to get out of my comfort zone and push me to my limits.
+When I was searching a now job, I really wanted that position to involve programming in Rust to some extent.
+Rust has been (and still is) in its early-adopters stage, so there weren't not many vacancies, let alone in Israel which is a small country.
+Therefore, I've started looking for a Rust remote position.
 <br/>

-I really wanted that position to involve programming in Rust to some extent.
-Since the language has been (and still is) in its early-adopters stage, there weren't not many vacancies, let alone in Israel which is a small country.
-Therefore, I've looked for a Rust remote position.

 Unsurprisingly, there weren't many remote options either, but luckily I've stumbled upon a small remote jobs website that had an open position in NYC.
 The name of the company was [spacemesh][spacemesh], where I'm working now.
 The funny thing is that spacemesh is an Israeli company that looked for people outside of Israel too. spacemesh is about TBD